RiverTwilight/mdui-in-react/README.md

 onColorChange|func|--|The callback function after modifying the color.
 The parameter is the color value other|object|--|Other parameters that can be used for input[type='color'] tags, using JSX synatx.

+## 回顶按钮ToTop
+When the screen is more than 148px away from the top, it will automatically appear in the lower left corner.
+After clicking, the screen will smoothly scroll to the top.

 ## 对话框菜单选择ListControlMenu